hossam26644/ebi-technical-test/1-REST/README.md

   - Endpoint is http://18.218.244.207:5000/gene-operations/gene-suggest

 You can also:
-  - Get the docker image `hossam26644/gene_suggest`  and create & run your container.
+  - Get the docker image `hossam26644/gene_suggest`  create & run your container.
   - Run from source code.

 # Run from source code: